| Chinese

 sum"), Teochew / Swatow (e.g. marinated duck), Shanghai

-(spicy noodles, small dumplings), just to name a few kinds.
+(spicy noodles, small dumplings), just to name a few.

 If

-you are a seafood lover, it is plentiful in Hong Kong.
-There are
+you're a seafood lover, it is plentiful in Hong Kong.

-countless restaurants that have fish tanks outside (and in) displaying
+Countless restaurants have fish tanks outside (and in) displaying

 [more on